aws-samples/hpo-for-qml/README.md

-## AWS Blog Post: Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket
+## AWS Workshop Tutorial: Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket
-This repo contains the accompanying code for the blog post 'Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket'.
-Please refer to the blog post for more details.
+This repo contains the accompanying code for the workshop 'Hyperparameter Optimization for Quantum Machine Learning with Amazon Braket'.
+Please refer to accoroding AWS blog post for more details.

 ## Security